-E-commerce entrepreneurs are thriving: the dropshipping business does not seem to be slowing down anytime soon.
-In fact, projected sales for online businesses are pegged at 700 billion US dollars by 2022.
+E-commerce entrepreneurs are thriving: the dropshipping business does not seem to be slowing down.
+In fact, projected sales for online businesses are pegged at 700 billion US dollars in 2022.

-Let’s take a look at the pros and cons of three major dropshipping models dominating the market so you can put your best foot forward and get started the right way:
+Let’s take a look at the pros and cons of three major dropshipping models dominating the market so your beginning can be more informed and less maniac:

 An immense number of successful businesses (and unsuccessful ones) have their dollar pinned to this model.
-With an ocean’s worth of products available at your fingertips, you can essentially target any audience, run your ads and build a business.
+With an ocean’s worth of products available at your service, you can essentially target any audience and thence, build your online store.

 1. The range of products:

 The wide variety of products available to you is easily the best reason to operate within the AliExpress model.
-From the latest must-have tech gadgets to fashion to home furnishings, hundreds and thousands of sellers are promoting lucrative products that are often not found in local US markets.
+From hello kitty stationery to wooden sunglasses, hundreds and thousands of sellers offer lucrative products that are often not found in local US markets.

 2. The profit margins: